< Back

 Augustinian Monk; Augustinian Nun.
 Wood, 40/39 x 28.

 The young monk, wearing the belt and black habit of the Augustinian order, might represent St Leonard (a legendary hermit, venerated by the Augustinians, to whom the earliest chapel in Sansepolcro was dedicated) or the Blessed Angelo Scarpetti (an Augustinian monk who was buried beneath the high altar of Sant’Agostino in Sansepolcro).
 The nun is probably St Monica, mother of St Augustine and traditionally the founder of the Augustinian order of nuns.
 Two of a series of small three-quarter length panels of saints; another (Saint Apollonia) is in Washington; and a fourth (St Nicholas of Bari) is lost.
-The panels are usually thought to have belonged to the Sant’Agostino Altarpiece (either decorating the pilasters or forming parts of a predella), though Ronald Lightbown (1992) suggests that they originated rather from relic cupboards.
+The panels are usually thought to have belonged to the Sant’Agostino Altarpiece (where they would have decorated the pier bases or formed parts of the predella), though Ronald Lightbown (1992) suggests that they originated rather from relic cupboards.
 In 1848 all four panels were in the possession of Giuseppe Marini-Franceschi of Sansepolcro.
 By 1914 the two Frick panels were in the Leichtenstein collection at Vienna; they were acquired by the Frick in 1950.
 They are usually ascribed to Piero’s workshop.

 Crucifixion.
 Wood, 38 x 41.